 More like this – Laurel Halo, GAMES, Washed Out’s Within And Without

 Both Relics and Lease use many trademarks like Linndrums and FM bells, but it’s all about how they arrange them.
 They center on weirder, extra-kitschy tones over the obvious Com Truise gloss.
 Without reducing their color, Errors find the danger in these sounds and take them to a metaphysical space.
-Songs like “Relics” and “Ammaboa Glass” wield glittering arpeggios like a plant’s thorns.
+Songs like “Relics” and “Ammaboa” wield bubbly arpeggios like a plant’s thorns.

 The way they process vocals enhance this effect.
 Most songs fill them with reverb, fading them in until the lyrics only come in shards.
-“Slow Rotor” and “Dull Care” show this best with guest singer Bek Oliva repeating cryptic omens like ‘if nothing I can think about is real’ and ‘I’ll never get to sleep again’.
-The meanings aren’t clear, but they know how to stick around and haunt me.
+“Slow Rotor” and “Dull Care” show this best with guest singer Bek Oliva repeating cryptic, sometimes tragic omens like ‘if nothing I can think about is real’ and ‘I’ll never get to sleep again’.
+The meanings aren’t clear, but they know how to stick around and keep me guessing.
 Their singing along with voxes and bells adds a cyborg-like contrast of feeling v.s. unfeeling.

-Errors turned synth-pop into a sinister, strangely beautiful vortex with these albums.
-They’re another group that show how emotive synth-pop can be, no matter how virtual it sounds.
-I hope they have something new on the way.
+Errors mutated synth-pop into a sinister, strangely beautiful vortex with these albums.
+They’re another group that show how emotive this music can be no matter how virtual it sounds.
+I’m hoping they can return soon given how long it’s been since Lease of Life.

 synth pop / chillwave